 Michelle McCready.
-M.P.P., currently serves as the Deputy Executive Director at Child Care Aware® of America (CCAoA).
+M.P.P., currently serves as the Deputy Executive Officer at Child Care Aware® of America (CCAoA).

 In this role, Michelle works in partnership with the executive team to oversee and manage all aspects of operations, set comprehensive goals and metrics for performance and growth, and establish policies that promote CCAoA’s culture and mission.